Plantation Mansion Tours Near New Orleans:

 4. Evergreen Plantation:

 About Evergreen Plantation: The front of the Evergreen Plantation mansion is visible from the road if you are in a hurry, but we really like their historic tour including the old slave quarters.
-Built in 1790, the grounds of the Evergreen Plantation still hold 37 of buildings, making it one of the most completely preserved plantations in the country.
+Built in 1790, the grounds of the Evergreen Plantation still hold 37 original buildings, making it one of the most completely preserved plantations in the country.
 While the most iconic feature may be the elegant dual staircase on the front of the Antebellum mansion, but the rest of the property will really put your visit over the top.
-Behind the main house, oak lined alleyways covered in hanging Spanish moss form tunnels leading to 22 former slave quarters.
+Behind the main house, oak-lined alleyways covered in hanging Spanish moss form tunnels leading to 22 former slave quarters.
 Even after the slaves were freed in Louisiana in 1866, Evergreen kept free men of color on staff and worked their sugar farming all the way until 1930.
 Because the Evergreen Plantation was kept in operation as a working farm for so long, it really helped to keep the buildings extremely well preserved.

 The grounds almost feel frozen in time which has led Evergreen Plantation to be part of numerous Hollywood films.
-The plantation’s most noticable exposure on the big screen came in 2013 when was featured in Quentin Tarantino’s smash hit movie Django Unchained starring Jamie Foxx and Leonardo Dicaprio.
+The plantation’s most noticeable exposure on the big screen came in 2013 when was featured in Quentin Tarantino’s smash hit movie Django Unchained starring Jamie Foxx and Leonardo Dicaprio.
 In the film, the exterior of the mansion served as Bennett Manor which was home to the character Big Daddy.
 The slave quarters on the back of the property were also heavily featured in numerous scenes in Django Unchained.
 Although the owners do not tote the Hollywood connections much on the tours, fans of Django will love visiting, especially since the other main plantation mansion featured in the movie called Candie Land wasn’t a real place.

 Visiting Hours: Monday-Saturday 8:30am-2pm; Closed Sundays.
 Guided Tours: Depart at 9:30am, 11:30am, & 2pm.
 Admission Cost: $20 for Adults; Kids $6 (Cost Includes Guided Tour).
 Plantation Website: (HERE).